Four Surprising Takeaways From the MDC Classroom

 Even though I was engaging them in what I thought were rich questions and applications, I was too quick to give them a prescribed method for solving problems, or give them a first step when they didn’t know how to start.

 Students take ownership

 Though you will get some pushback from students when you respond to their question with another question rather than a suggestion for where to go next, the ownership students take when they accomplish something at the end of the task is well worth the moments of frustration.

 In my first FAL, I found out the hard way that helping my students through the collaborative activity meant they were less invested in the task and unequipped to sustain a class discussion at the end of the period.

 When students truly struggle and find their own way to a solution

 incomplete one), they are agents of their own learning.

 The richness of discussions in subsequent FALs that I implemented exemplified this principle.
 When students struggle, they are excited to share what they learn and are better able to explain their thoughts.

 And, they love it.
-I will never forget the day Jordan, a student who many
+I will never forget the day Jordan, a student

 teachers might call disruptive or disengaged, left my class after a FAL and